alpha-dragon-org/dragon-module2-bundleAnalysis/README.md

 ### Module Output

 We have included a testing environment where you can see your code displayed live in the module.
-The testing module will be interactive, meaning you can hover to reveal the metadata retrieved per bundle. *Note:* The module output only displays data for active bundles.
+The test module will be interactive, meaning you can hover to reveal the metadata retrieved per bundle. *Note:* The module output may only display data for active bundles.

 ---